AlexeyPechnikov/gis-snippets/ParaView/ProgrammableSource/README.md

 RequestInformation Script is not required for vtkMultiblockDataSet output.

-### vtkMultiblockDataSet (read EPSG:32614 drill locations CSV and EPSG:32614 topology GeoTIFF)
+### vtkMultiblockDataSet (read EPSG:32614 drill locations CSV and EPSG:32614 topography GeoTIFF)

 For better visialization turn on "Render Lines as Tubes" checkbox and set "Line Width" equal to 10.